Ahmad-Mohammad-Kouja/Ahmad-Mohammad-kouja/README.md

 <h1 align="center">Hi 👋, I'm Ahmad Mohammad Kouja</h1>
 <h3 align="center">Software enginner and backend developer</h3>
 <p>
-  A B.sc IT Engineer with ~5 years of experience in software engineering working with PHP and the Laravel framework
+I am a B.Sc IT Engineer with over 5 years of experience in software engineering, specializing in PHP and the Laravel framework.
+My expertise in software engineering principles and best practices enables me to develop scalable, maintainable, and reliable solutions from requirement analysis to project delivery.

-Starting from the software engineering principle and the best practices I can build scaleable, maintainable, and reliable solutions from requirement analysis to finishing the project I am also a programming instructor teaching web development I am seeking to increase my knowledge of server management and AWS cloud solutions
+In addition to my software engineering work, I am also a programming instructor teaching web development.
+I am passionate about sharing my knowledge and helping others learn the skills they need to succeed in this field.

+I am constantly seeking new challenges and opportunities for growth.
+Currently, I am interested in expanding my knowledge of server management and AWS cloud solutions to provide even more robust and efficient software solutions to my clients.

+Thank you for taking the time to learn about me, and I look forward to collaborating with you on exciting projects in the future
 </p>

 <p align="left"> <a href="https://twitter.com/KoujaMohammad" target="blank"><img src="https://img.shields.io/twitter/follow/KoujaMohamad?logo=twitter&style=for-the-badge" alt="KoujaMohammad" /></a> </p>

 - 🔭 I’m currently working in <a href="https://miniandmore.co/en" target="blank">Mini and More</a>

-- 🌱 I’m currently Working on Backend Development
+- 🌱 I’m currently Working as a Backend Development

 - 🤝 I’m available for freelancing.